camptocamp/puppet-accounts/README.md

 Hash of accounts to create (see _Usage_ above).

+###`forcelocal`

+Set the resource "user" parameter so that the users are not created/supressed in external user directories (i.e. LDAP).

 ###`start_uid`

 Sets the lowest uid for non system users.
 This is a system setting and also affects users created outside of this module.